 Conclusion

-This guide helped you understand how to use UFW to manage firewall rules on a Linux system.
-You learned how to open ports 80 and 443 for HTTP and HTTPS traffic, check the status of your firewall rules, and remove these rules when they are no longer needed.
+This tutorial helped you to understand how to use UFW to manage firewall rules on a Linux system.
+You learned how to open ports 80 (HTTP) and 443 (HTTPS) traffic, check the status of your firewall rules, and remove these rules when they are no longer needed.
 By using UFW, you can easily control network access to your computer, improving its security and ensuring that only the necessary traffic is allowed.